Technical Committee (TC) Process (25 July 2012)

 Discussion on the list is restricted to evaluating the interest in proposing a new OASIS TC, and defining the proposal for one or more new OASIS TCs.
 The list of subscribers to the discussion list shall be available to all subscribers.
 The discussion list shall automatically close 90 days after the Call For Participation is issued.

 Any group of at least Minimum Membership shall be authorized to begin a TC by submitting to the OASIS TC Administrator, with a copy to those listed in 2(d) and 2(e) below, the following items, written in English and provided in electronic form as plain text.
 No information other than these items may be included in the proposal.
 All items must be provided in any subsequent revision of the proposal, and must be submitted in the same manner as the original submission.
+Any documents referenced in the proposal shall be publicly available.

 (1)(a) The name of the TC, such name not to have been previously used for an OASIS TC and not to include any trademarks or service marks not owned by OASIS.
 The proposed TC name is subject to TC Administrator approval and may not include any misleading or inappropriate names.
 The proposed name must specify any acronyms or abbreviations of the name that shall be used to refer to the TC.